rust-lang/rfcs/text/3692-feature-unification.md

 This will require building duplicate copies of build units when there are disjoint sets of features.

-For example purposes., this could be implemented as either
+For example, this could be implemented as either
 - Loop over the packages, resolving, and then run a build plan for that package
 - Resolve for each package and generate everything into the same build plan